 Once the design of the page is finished we can finally publish it online.

-Make sure to have the Public switch turned on, then you can choose to use the Subdomain or a Custom domain.
-You can also specify a slug for the page if necessary.
-Now Save your changes and close the modal.
+Make sure to have the Public switch turned on.
+Then, you can choose to use the Subdomain or a Custom domain.
+You can also specify a slug for the page.
+Now Save your changes and close the modal window.

-We highly recommend checking also the General and SEO tabs to increase the potential value of the page
+We also highly recommend checking out the General and SEO tabs to increase the potential outreach of the page.

-The last step is to actually publish your content, so click on the Publish button and confirm.
+The last step is to publish your content!
+Click on the Publish button and confirm.

 Congratulations!
-Your page is online and you've learned the basics of the Grapedrop platform.
-Now you're ready to create your next success project 💪
+Your page is online, and you have learned the basics of the Grapedrop platform.
+Now you are ready to create your next successful project 💪